Return to Texas Entomology - Compiled by Mike Quinn

 Bee, Bexar, Brooks, Cameron, Comal, Dimmit, Duval, Hidalgo, Jim Wells, Karnes, Kenedy

-Kleberg, Live Oak, Medina, Nueces, San Patricio, Starr, Travis (sight record), Uvalde, Willacy, Zapata
+Kleberg, Live Oak, Medina, Nueces, San Patricio, Starr, Travis, Uvalde, Willacy, Zapata

 Range: Roy D. Parker, Professor & Extension Entomologist, (pers. comm., July 2007) writes:

 "The Mexican honey wasp is common all over South Texas...
 I have personally collected them in Kleberg, Nueces, Jim Wells, Duval, San Patricio, and Live Oak counties."

 There's also a 100 year old record from Nogales, Arizona (Cameron, 1907).
 Given the date of the record, it's possible that it was collected south of the border.

 Length: 7-9 mm (Hogue, 1993)